MicrosoftDocs/customer-insights/ci-docs/audience-insights/match-entities.md

 - Fields used to define the deduplication rules.
 - Rule and Score fields to denote which of the deduplication rules got applied and the score returned by the matching algorithm.

-## Include enriched entities (preview)

-Enriched entities are entities that were enriched on the data source level before unification.
-The enriched entities can improve your unification results.
-For more information, see [Enrichment for data sources](data-sources-enrichment.md).

-Once you have at least one enriched entity, select it before running the match process.

-1. Go to **Data** > **Unify** > **Match** and select **Use enriched entities** at the top of the page.
-1. From the **Enriched entities panel**, select one or more enriched entities.
-1. Select the enriched attributes you want to include from each entity.

 ## Run the match process

 With configured match rules, including cross-entity matching and deduplication rules, you can run the match process.